zalam003/al-ehsaan/index.md

 _Al Ehsaan Muslim Support Network of New England_ is a modest beginning with the hope and motivation to become a multifaceted organization covering many areas of needs of Muslims in the community, in sha Allah.

-## Moto - Know Us Before You Need Us
+## Join Us Before You Need Us
-Our motto is to support the seniors and disadvantaged Muslim brothers and sisters living in New England.
+Our mission is to support the seniors and disadvantaged Muslim brothers and sisters living in New England.
 Working with them and our caretakers (children or relatives) we strive to find the best solutions for the needs they face.
 We serve through local communities working with us.

+## Sign-up to Volunteer - Help Us Help You
+We need volunteers of all ages from every community in the New England area who can assist members of our community with their request for service.

+Please fill out the [Volunteer Registration Form](https://form.jotform.com/230208462665152) to be added to our database.

 ## Request Service
 If you are in need of a service, please fill out the [Service Request Form](https://form.jotform.com/230218307959157).
 We will evaluate the request and route the message to the appropriate volunteer.
 Provide as much details as you can.
 It will help us link you to the right person.

-## Sign-up to Volunteer - Help Us Help You
-We need volunteers of all ages from every community in the New England area who can assist members of our community with their request for service.

-Please fill out the [Volunteer Registration Form](https://form.jotform.com/230208462665152) to be added to our database.